San Diego Prenuptial Agreement Lawyer

 Protecting Your Assets Through a Prenup Agreement in CA

 Before getting married, many couples may choose to draft prenuptial agreements.
 Deciding to create a prenup is a very personal decision made by a couple, and the Law Office of George Gedulin is here to help you through this delicate process.
 In order to ensure that your assets are fully protected, you will want an experienced lawyer on your side.
 While it is possible that you may come to an agreement in private, we highly recommend that you hire an San Diego prenuptial agreement attorney to examine your prenuptial agreement to ensure that your rights and your best interests are protected and that the agreement is valid.

 A prenuptial agreement is a contract between a couple that is completed and signed before the marriage takes place, and it becomes effective as soon as the marriage is officiated.
 Prenups help one or both of the spouses to protect their assets so if they divorce or separate, they do not lose those assets.
 These agreements are most common with wealthier individuals who have real estate, more than $50,000 in assets, an income of $100,000 or more per year, a business, or other important assets, although couples of any means can benefit from these legal agreements.

-Benefits of a Prenuptial Agreement: Do I Need a Prenup?
+Benefits of a Prenuptial Agreement in California: Do I Need a Prenup?